aaratighimire96/House-Prices-EDA-Project/README.md

 This project was completed as part of the DecodeLabs Internship Program.

-Special thanks to @decodelabs.tech for providing guidance and learning resources.
+Special thanks to @DecodeLabs for providing guidance and learning resources.